blinkdog/restmud/doc/api.md

 The important field is `uuid`, as it will need to be provided in a `Session` header, in order to mark the request as belonging to an authenticated session.

+### DELETE session
+Remove expired sessions from the database.
+Oddly, this route is not authenticated.
+Expired session resources are no longer useful, and this method is simply taking out the trash.

 ## Relation: source
 The URI used to provide the Corresponding Source as required by Section 13